Actress Rose McGowan indicted on cocaine charge in Virginia

 LEESBURG, Va.
 (AP) — A grand jury in Virginia has indicted actress and activist Rose McGowan on one felony count of cocaine possession.

 Charging documents say cocaine was found in a wallet McGowan left behind on a plane last year.
-McGowan has maintained the cocaine isn’t hers, suggesting in court papers that the drugs were planted at the behest of movie producer Harvey Weinstein.
-He couldn’t immediately be reached for comment.
+McGowan has maintained the cocaine isn’t hers, and has suggested in court papers that the drugs were planted at the behest of movie producer Harvey Weinstein.

+Weinstein attorney Ben Brafman on Tuesday called the allegation a “ludicrous claim” that he said police had “categorically rejected.”

 (Copyright (c) 2018 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)